Riva Ridge: Stud career

 After the death of Christopher Chenery in January 1973, Riva Ridge and his stablemate Secretariat were both sold to breeding syndicates and retired to stud at Claiborne Farm at the end of the 1973 racing season.
 Riva Ridge was syndicated for $5.12 million, and Secretariat for $6.08 million.
 Penny Chenery often came back to visit both horses, but over time Secretariat would no longer acknowledge her due to the many visitors he got.
 Riva Ridge, however, developed a stronger bond with Penny since he was largely overlooked by the general public.
 "There was never a time when Riva wouldn’t come up to me to say hello," she later said in an interview.

+After they were retired to stud at Claiborne Farm, Somethingroyal was bred in 1975 to her former stablemate Riva Ridge which produced Straight Flush, one of her most important foals besides his half-brother, Secretariat, and his sire Riva Ridge.

 Out of Riva Ridge's 360 named foals, 228 were winners, including 29 stakes winners.

 Riva Ridge died of a heart attack in his paddock on April 21, 1985, after a trip to the breeding shed.
 Claiborne staff saw him fall over in his paddock and immediately rushed over to him, but he had died by the time he hit the ground.
 He was 16 years old.